-People with diabetes in pregnancy benefit from care providers who respect their priorities and recognize their diversity and specific needs.
-Care providers should have the support necessary to develop the capacity to address social determinants of health, including access to transportation, safe housing, and sufficient income.1
+People with diabetes in pregnancy also benefit from relationships with care providers who respect their priorities and recognize their diversity and specific needs, and who have the support necessary to address social determinants of health, including access to transportation, safe housing, and sufficient income.1

-Care providers should consider that the strongest predictors of complications of diabetes are lifestyle factors-diet, physical activity levels, and stress-that are driven by social determinants of health.
-For example, a person's income, employment, experiences with discrimination, physical mobility, and geographical location may affect their ability to access health care services and healthy and affordable food.
-Health care providers can better support people with diabetes by acknowledging that some of these barriers may make it harder for some patients to follow a healthy diet, lose weight, or increase their physical activity levels.
+Care providers should consider that many of the lifestyle factors that put people with diabetes at risk of complications, such as diet, physical activity levels, and stress, are driven by the social determinants of health-a person's income, employment, physical and geographical ability to access healthy and affordable food, and experiences of discrimination.
+Care providers can better support people with diabetes in pregnancy by acknowledging that some of these barriers may make it harder for some people than others to follow a healthy diet, lose weight, or increase physical activity levels.

-Management of diabetes in pregnancy in Indigenous populations should follow the same guidance as those for the general population.1 However, care providers should be aware of the historical context of the lives of Indigenous Peoples throughout Canada and be sensitive to the impacts of intergenerational trauma and the physical, mental, emotional, and social harms experienced by Indigenous people, families, and communities.
-Approaches to care can include holistic healing and healers for people and communities should be tailored to address these needs.
+Management of diabetes in pregnancy in Indigenous populations should follow the same guidance as those for the general population.1 However, care providers should be aware of the historical context of the lives of Indigenous Peoples throughout Canada and be sensitive to the impacts of intergenerational trauma and the physical, mental, emotional, and social harms experienced by Indigenous people, families, and communities, as well as recognizing their strength and resilience.
+Approaches to care can include holistic healing and healers for people and communities and should be tailored to address these needs.

-Care providers should understand the destructive effects of the residential school experience, Indian hospitals, the Sixties Scoop, and other tools of colonization on the health of survivors and their descendants.
-Residential school survivors describe living with extreme hunger and malnutrition while in residential schools as children, which substantially shaped their growth and development, including stunted growth, greater insulin sensitivity, lowered metabolic rate, increased gestational complications in people who are pregnant, and lowered immune system development and function.11 Accumulatively, these physical effects, combined with trauma and ongoing discrimination, have led to increased rates of obesity and made Indigenous people more prone to developing type 2 diabetes and diabetes in pregnancy.11 Draft-do not cite.
-Report is a work in progress and could change following public consultation.
+The residential school experience, Indian hospitals, the Sixties Scoop, and other policies of colonization have had negative effects on the health of survivors and their descendants.
+Some residual health effects include stunted growth, greater insulin sensitivity, lowered metabolic rate, increased gestational complications in people who are pregnant, and lowered immune system development and function.2 Accumulatively, these physical effects, combined with trauma and ongoing discrimination, have led to increased rates of obesity and made Indigenous people more prone to developing type 2 diabetes and diabetes in pregnancy.2